Soumya-Patil/Python-API-Challenge/README.md

 Randomly selects  at least 500 unique (non-repeat) cities based on latitude and longitude.
 Performs a weather check on each of the cities using a series of successive API calls.
 Includes a print log of each city as it's being processed with the city number and city name.
-Saves a CSV of all retrieved data and a PNG image for each scatter plot.
+Saves a CSV of all retrieved data and a PNG image for each scatter plot below and showcases the following relationships:

-Also it looks into a series of scatter plots to showcase the following relationships:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude